 Types of Riding Lawn Mowers

 The best riding lawn mower for hills will likely fall into one of three categories: lawn tractors, rear-engine mowers, and zero-turn mowers, each of which has its own capabilities and specialties.
-Finding the right one means identifying which characteristics work best for your situation.
+Finding the right one means identifying which characteristics work best for a given situation.

 Not all riding mowers are considered tractors.
 Lawn tractors employ wide, mid-mounted cutting decks as opposed to front-mounted decks.
 Operators use a steering wheel and pedal system similar to that of an automobile to cut large swaths of grass quickly and easily.
 They also tend to come with powerful engines corresponding to an increase in overall weight.